 Fortunately, a workers’ compensation attorney will be able to stand up for you and ensure that you receive the benefits you deserve and are entitled to.

-Vocational Assessments are one of the primary tactics that insurance companies will use to try to cut off your benefits; their goal is to try to prove you have earning power, essentially that you are healthy enough to work.
+Vocational evaluations are one of the primary workers’ comp delay tactics that insurance companies will use to try to cut off your benefits; their goal is to try to prove you have earning power, essentially that you are healthy enough to work.
 Initially, they will try to work with your previous employer to determine whether they can furnish you a position that accommodates your injury restrictions.

 If this is unsuccessful, then the insurance company may request that you participate in a vocational assessment.
 It is also known as an Earning Power Assessment; the vocational assessment is a meeting with an expert who tries to find the injured worker a job, within their region that fits their skill set and injury limitations.